-1. The election of two directors.
-The nominees are:

-Wilbur J. Prezzano, Robert D. Johnson

-FOR all nominees listed above.

-FOR all nominees listed above except those selected nominees written on the line below:

-(INST TRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name on the line provided above). □ WITHHOLD AUTHORITY to vote for all nominees listed above; 2.
-The approval of the Roper Industries, Inc. 2006 Incentive Plan.
-3. The approval of the proposed amendment to the Company's Restated Certificate of Incorporation, as amended, to eliminate time phase voting and give a outstanding shares of common stock of the Company one vote on matters properly submitted to the shareholders of the Company for their vote. ıll 4.
-The ratification of the appointment of PricewaterhouseCoopers LLP as the independent auditors of the Company.
+-0110 5 11 11 15 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1.
+The election of two directors.
+The nominees a are: Wilbur J. Prezzano, Robert D. Johnson $\square$ FOR all nominees listed above. $\square$ FOR all nominees listed above except thos se selected nomi inees written on the lin e below: (INST TRUCTIONS: To withhold authority to vote for any individua l nominee, write that nominee's name on the line provided above). ☐ WITHHOLD AUTHORITY to vote for a all nominees list ed above; 2.
+The approval of the Roper Industries, Inc. 200 - ADCHAIN ☐ FOR $\square$ AGAINST □ ABSTAIN 3.
+11 1 1 1 5 Incorporation, as amended, to eliminate time phase voting and give all rly submitted to the shareholders of the Company for their vote.
+ABSTAIN 4.
+The ratification of the appointment of Pricewa aterhouseCoope rs LLP as the independ lent auditors of the Company. □ ABSTAIN 5.
+To transact any other business properly broug tht before the me eeting. □ ABSTAIN

-□ ABSTAIN

-5. To transact any other business properly brought before the meeting.